-In our previous post, we looked at how you can improve your self-image as a means to control your life and the results in it.
+In our previous post, we looked at how you can improve your self image as a means to control your life and the results in it.
 The point I made was that when YOU change, everything else changes as well.
-In this post, today, I want to switch gears and get you to start imagining yourself with a positive self-image.
+In this post, today, I want to switch gears and get you to start imagining yourself with a positive self image.

-Why imagining yourself with positive self-image?
+Why imagining yourself with a positive self image?

 Because your imagination is one of the most powerful tools you have to become successful in anything you choose.

 As far as we know, humans are the only species on earth with the ability to imagine and envision themselves in the future.

 Imagination is essentially putting your daydreams to work.

 So, using your imagination to, for example, imagine yourself with a positive self image, is not a waste of time as some people think.